 Brussels, 28 April 2020

-ECSWE contributes to consultations on Digital Education Action Plan
+ECSWE contributes to consultation on Digital Education Action Plan

 Waldorf movement insists: healthy development of children and holistic educational approach should be core priorities of the update.